pritamqu/pritamqu.github.io/index.md

 <a name="/pro-bono"></a>

 <details>
-    <summary style="margin-left:0px;"><strong>Pro-bono activity</strong> (click to read more)</summary>
+    <summary style="margin-left:0px;"><strong>Pro-bono activity for students</strong> (click to read more)</summary>
     <ul>
         <p>
             I am dedicating a weekly time slot (45 minutes) to speak with graduate students who might lack access to a strong mentorship or peer support.
 Whether you want to brainstorm, refine your research direction, or get an external perspective on your work, I am happy to help.
         </p>

         <p>
-            <strong>The Motivation:</strong>
+            Why am I doing this?
 I have been incredibly fortunate to have supportive mentors and peers throughout my career, but I also know the difficulty of working without it.
 This is my way of paying forward the support I have received, aiming to reach students outside my immediate network who might benefit from such support.
         </p>

         <p>